 - PAC bonds are created by calculating the cash flows from the collateral by use of two prepayment speeds: a fast one and a slow one. - Consider a PAC band of 100 PSA (the lower collar) to 300 PSA (the upper collar). - The plot on p.
-1105 shows the principal payments at the two collars. - The principal payments under the higher-speed scenario are higher in the earlier years but lower in later years.
+1187 shows the principal payments at the two collars. - The principal payments under the higher-speed scenario are higher in the earlier years but lower in later years.

-- The shaded area represents the principal payment schedule that is guaranteed for every possible prepayment speed between 100% and 300% PSAs. - It is calculated by taking the minimum of the principal paydowns at the lower collar and those at the upper collar. - This schedule is called the PAC schedule. - See Figure 30.2 in the text for a linear-time cash flow generator for a simple CMO containing a PAC bond and a support bond.
+- The shaded area represents the principal payment schedule that is "guaranteed" for every possible prepayment speed between 100% and 300% PSAs. - It is calculated by taking the minimum of the principal paydowns at the lower and upper collars. - This schedule is called the PAC schedule. - See Figure 30.2 in the text for a linear-time cash flow generator.